 The Land of Lincoln in Springfield

 Our first overnight of the trip is in Springfield, the state capital of Illinois, also known as the land of Lincoln.
 The 16th President lived, worked, and was buried in Springfield.
-On separate trips we have visited Abraham Lincoln’s home and tomb so this time we went straight to the Presidential Library and Museum.
+On a separate trip we have stopped at Abraham Lincoln’s home and tomb so this time we went straight to the Presidential Library and Museum on this visit.

 Read below for information on where we stayed in Springfield